 Ingredients

-- Preheat your oven to 400°F and line or spray your muffin tin.
+- Preheat your oven to 400°F and spray or line your muffin tin (consider these cute reusuable muffin liners for a more sustainable option).

 - Use a cookie scoop or large spoon to fill muffin cups, leaving about 1/2 inch of space at the top for the muffins to rise.
-Add a little sprinkle on top of each muffin (optional) to get a crunchy muffin top.
+Add a little sprinkle of sugar on top of each muffin (optional) to get a crunchy muffin top.1 tablespoon sugar in the raw

 - Bake for 15-17 minutes until a toothpick comes out clean.
 Enjoy warm!